Causal Discovery in Linear Structural Causal Models with Deterministic Relations

-We refer to the elements of this set as the ``possible parents'' of $x_k$ since each element is a candidate to be a parent of $x_k$, according to P-SCM faithfulness assumption.
+\begin{definition} The \emph{possible parent set} of an observed variable $x_k$ is defined as the set of observed variables in $\setX$ whose component set is a strict subset of the component set of $x_k$.
+That is, $\mathcal{P}_k =\{ x_i\in \setX | {\rm{Comp}}(x_i)\subsetneq {\rm{Comp}}(x_k)\}$. \end{definition} We refer to the elements of this set as the ``possible parents'' of $x_k$ since each element is a candidate to be a parent of $x_k$, according to P-SCM faithfulness assumption.
 The possible parent set of $x_k$ (i) can be deduced from the mixing matrix and (ii) can be strictly smaller than the set of observed variables preceding $x_k$ in the causal order; see Appendix \ref{app:possible_parent_set_example} for an example.

 In linear DS-SCMs, since each observed variable has a distinct source, $\mathcal{P}_k$ only includes the ancestors of $x_k$ in the generating model (see Section \ref{sec:simplify} for more explanation).
 This property allows to identify all the observable ancestors of each variable $x_k$ from the mixing matrix.
 Subsequently, an algorithm, such as lvLiNGAM in \citep{salehkaleybar2020learning}, can recover the directed causal paths among variables.
 By contrast, in our linear P-SCM, the possible parent set $\mathcal{P}_k$ can include observed variables which are not ancestors of $x_k$.
 The reason behind this is that there may exist an observed variable which does not have a distinct source, hence this variable can mimic an ancestor of $x_k$ by its exogenous connections to the sources.